Getting Things Done, aka GTD, has been a foundational productivity system in my career.

 - A physical inbox in your office and/or home that captures incoming paper

-Once you have identified your inboxes, you know where you’ll process from.
+Once you have identified your inboxes, you’ll have a management place (or places) to process your information from.

 There is one important rule that comes straight out of the GTD book: